miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 50	Mandarin started experiments.
 55	Rescued Barabus.
 60	Spoke with Chang brothers, added by wesp.
-65	Spoke with Prince after Giovanni mansion.
+65	Spoke with Prince after Giovanni Mansion.
 70	Spoke with Johansen.
-75	Spoke with Prince after Leopold Society.
+75	Spoke with Prince after Society of Leopold.
 80	Spoke with Ming-Xiao after Hallowbrook.
 85	Spoke with Prince about Ming-Xiao.
 90	Spoke with Jack after Griffith park.